hpssjellis/maker100/README.md

-# Maker 100, Robotics and Machine Learning Basics with the Arduino Portenta and Shields
+# Maker 100, Robotics and Machine Learning Basics with the Dual Core Arduino Portenta and Shields

 Started Jun 23rd, 2021